 Description

 Quick and Easy Vegetable Biryani!
 A fragrant Indian rice dish infused with Indian spices – vegan adaptable and gluten-free.
 A quick and easy weeknight meal.
-Serve it with Cilantro Mint Chutney.
+I highly recommend serving with Cilantro Mint Chutney.

 Ingredients